Concussions in sport: Prevention efforts and technologies

 In addition to force impact sensors used to assess traumatic brain injury, studies have been conducted to assess levels of biological markers for the presence of brain concussion.
 A variety of concurrently researched biomarkers have been associated with concussions, including S100B, Tau protein and glial fibrillary acid protein (GFAP).
 In 2018, the FDA approved Banyan Biomarkers Inc. to market devices involving the use of blood samples to evaluate concussions in adults.
 Banyan BTI (Brain Trauma Indicator) is a blood sample product that the FDA permitted for use before the decision to further assess head injury with CT scanning.

 Neck collar technology is being explored for more widespread use in sports since 2019.
 The Q-Collar (previously known as Bauer Neuroshield) is an example of such a device.
 Neck collars are designed to gently constrict blood flow through the jugular vein in the neck, increasing fluid pressure in the head.
 The aim of this technology is to allow greater cushioning for neurological structures in the event of head trauma.
 Despite being unable to prevent serious traumatic brain injury, the device has been associated with a protective effect against microstructural changes in the brain after regular impact.
 However, further research is necessary to determine if the device's efficacy is substantiated.
 Since Health Canada's approval of the Q-Collar as a Class 1 Medical Devices, a few players in the Canadian Football League have used it in play.
+The FDA approved the collar after the manufacturer updated its manual to say that the device does not prevent concussion and that any claims of cognitive projection have not been demonstrated.
+In October 2025, a peer-reviewed investigation of the Q-Collar called for the FDA to review its approval of the product.

 Efforts to manage concussion risk in youth and high school sports include online informational resources designed for coaches and parents.
 For example, the US Centre for Disease Control and Prevention created the HEADS UP program, a free online informational tool.
 It was launched in 2007, aiming to improve concussion identification and management.
 The online tool is available on CDC's website and has been used by 2 million individuals into 2019.
 The online resource was updated in 2016 and an interventional study conducted an assessment of the efficacy of the updated version.